 The Application Process:

 If you are interested in applying, it is vital that you talk with your headteacher.
 You will need to obtain their consent to release you on SLE deployments and seek their agreement to become your referee.
 They must also agree to pay the £200 cost of SLE statutory training.

 Application guidance can be found here:

-You need to fill in part 1 of the application.
+You will need to fill in part 1 of the application.
 Part 2 must be completed by your Headteacher, as a referee.
 A second reference will also need to be completed by a middle or senior leader you have supported or a middle or senior leader who has first-hand knowledge of the work you undertook with colleagues in his/her school and the impact of your support.

 The application form and 2nd reference form are available to download here:

 On completion of the application form, please email to firstname.lastname@example.org.

 All applicants have the right to appeal against the outcomes of their designation decision.
 The National College has published an appeals policy and applicants are able to download this from the College’s website here.
 If you wish to make an appeal, please complete the appeal form available here.